The Hidden Costs of Bad Track Data (and How to Avoid Them)

 1. Start with Trusted Sources

 Prioritize high-integrity, permissioned data.
 The best data comes directly from users or systems that have been validated and structured.
+Understanding the different types of user-permissioned data helps teams design collection flows that maximize transparency and accuracy.
+Consistent data structures are crucial when integrating data from trusted sources, as they ensure seamless consolidation and reduce the risk of schema-related issues.
 Deck helps platforms connect directly to verified sources, eliminating the need for unreliable scraping or manual entry.
+Without proper data integration processes, organizations risk data loss, inconsistencies, and inaccuracies that can undermine data quality.

 2. Normalize and Validate on Ingest